Timothy Matlack: Career

 The Philadelphia and Pennsylvania militia crossed the Delaware River with Washington on December 27, 1776, and Colonel Matlack and his 5th Rifle Battalion were part of the expedition.
 Washington credited the Pennsylvania militia for their timely service in this campaign, and other officers commended the force for its manliness and spirit.
-Following the British occupation of Philadelphia, Washington assigned Benedict Arnold to the post of Commandant of Philadelphia, and Matlack learned to despise the man's presence.
-He led an investigation of his wrongdoing which triggered a court martial, and the court sentenced Arnold to be reprimanded by the Commander-in-Chief.
+Following the British occupation of Philadelphia, Washington assigned Benedict Arnold to the post of Commandant of Philadelphia, and Matlack came to despise Arnold's presence.
+He led an investigation of Arnold's wrongdoing, which triggered a court martial, and the court sentenced Arnold to be reprimanded by the Commander-in-Chief.
 Washington said that his officer's behavior had been "reprehensible"; Arnold's treason was discovered five months later.

 Matlack was named a trustee of the University of the State of Pennsylvania in 1779.
-In 1780, he was elected a member of the American Philosophical Society and served as its Secretary from 1781-1783.
-He was among the founders of The Religious Society of Free Quakers in 1781, Quakers who had been "disowned" for their support of the American war for independence.
-He was also one of the earliest opponents of slavery in America, and he felt that the Quakers were not moving quickly enough on abolition.
-He helped raise a substantial sum of money to construct the Free Quaker Meeting House at the corner of Fifth and Arch streets in downtown Philadelphia, along with Benjamin Franklin, Robert Morris.
+In 1780, he was elected a member of the American Philosophical Society and served as its secretary from 1781 to 1783.

+In 1781, Matlack was among the founders of The Religious Society of Free Quakers, Quakers who were "disowned" because of their support of the American war for independence.
+He was also one of the earliest opponents of slavery in America, and he felt that the Quakers were not moving quickly enough to abolish it.

+Along with Benjamin Franklin and Robert Morris, Matlack helped raise a substantial sum of money to construct the Free Quaker Meeting House at the corner of Fifth and Arch Streets in Center City Philadelphia.

 In 1790, Matlack was commissioned to survey the "headwaters of the Susquehanna River and the streams of the New Purchase," the northwestern portion of the state purchased from the American Indians.
 They were also charged with exploring a route for a passageway to connect the West Branch with the Allegheny River.
+He lived in Lancaster, Pennsylvania, from 1799 until 1808 when Lancaster was the capital of Pennsylvania, and he worked as a clerk of the Pennsylvania State Senate.

+Matlack was known for his household garden, which included 28 types of peach tree.

+Death

-He lived in Lancaster, Pennsylvania from 1799 until 1808 when Lancaster was the capital of Pennsylvania, and he worked as a clerk of the Pennsylvania State Senate.
-He was known for his household garden, which included 28 types of peach tree.
-He died in Holmesburg, Pennsylvania on April 14, 1829 and was interred in the Free Quaker Burial Ground on South Fifth Street, Philadelphia.
-His remains were removed in 1905 and reinterred in the Wetherill Cemetery opposite Valley Forge.
+Matlack died in Holmesburg, Pennsylvania, on April 14, 1829, and was interred in the Free Quaker Burial Ground on South Fifth Street in Philadelphia.
+In 1905, his remains were removed and reinterred in Wetherill Cemetery opposite Valley Forge.